Ikanant/Software-Engineering-Notes/05-Docker/Kubernetes/004_Understanding Storage Options.md

 3:50 PM

 *Super common question that people in the training will most likely ask for...
 If a container goes down....
 How can we handle having access to a certain file system?*

 ![Deployment ReplicaSet Container 8 Storage Pod Container Container ](004_Understanding_Storage_Options_000.png)

 Even without taking K8s into the conversation, if you asked anyone about how to properly store things when using docker containers they will most likely say: VOLUMES...

-[A Volume can be used to hold data and state for Pods and containers.]{.underline}
+[A Volume can be used to hold data and state for Pods and containers.]

 -   Pods live and die.
 Their file system is SHORT-LIVED